Gordon Setter

 - The Gordon Setter is the heaviest and most robust of all the setter breeds.

-- They possess an incredible sense of smell, making them excellent trackers.
+- They possess an exceptional sense of smell, making them highly effective in dense cover.

 Frequently Asked Questions